 LASIK Eye Surgery

-LASIK– Laser assisted in-situ keratomileusis, or LASIK, is today's most popular method of refractive surgery.
+LASIK (Laser assisted in-situ keratomileusis), is today’s most popular method of refractive surgery.
 Because of its safety and rapid results, about 1 million Americans choose LASIK each year to correct their myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 We also offer custom wavefront LASIK, which represents a new generation of laser surgeries that allow our doctors to correct higher order aberrations.
 Contact us to learn more about these types of laser vision correction.

 - The LASIK Procedure

 - Wavefront LASIK